-Review of internal control, processes & procedure is carried out by internal Audit department where the Bank has outsourced its internal audit function to Grant Thornton, Bahrain in 2013 (2012: Grant Thornton, Bahrain).
+Review of internal control, processes & procedure is carried out by internal Audit department where the Bank has outsourced its internal audit function to Protiviti, Bahrain in 2014 (2013: Grant Thornton, Bahrain).

 As per the Articles of Association ("AOA") of the Bank, the Board should have not less than three and not more than 10 members.
-The preceding BOD was dissolved on $5^{th}$ February 2014.
+Currently the Bank has five members on its Board of Directors, of which one is independent.